 Josh Gruss was previously a partner at Gruss & Co., a private investment firm based in New York City.
 Prior to working at Gruss & Co., Joshua worked in investment banking at Bear Stearns & Co.
 Before his career in finance, Josh worked at Sony Music, Atlantic Records and Clear Channel’s Live Music Division.
 Mr. Gruss earned his BA from Trinity College in Hartford, CT and an MBA from both Columbia University and London Business School.
+Josh is a Berklee School of Music trustee.
 He served 6 years in the U.S Coast Guard.

 Neil is the former Managing Director of Alfred Music Publishing.
 Neil was previously President of S1 Songs America and also its predecessor Dimensional Music Publishing.
 Previously, he was East Coast GM for Concord Music Group after spending 16 years with Warner/Chappell Music, most recently as SVP of Creative Music Solutions.
 He also spent 6 years as the Head of International for BMI.
 Neil is a composer, classically trained French horn player and jazz guitarist.
 He serves on the boards of the BMI Foundation, the Johnny Mercer Foundation and the National Music Publishers Association.

 Richard was a founding partner of R2M Music.
-Previously, Richard was the President of Sony/ATV Music Publishing, having worked for Sony Music/ CBS for 25 years.
+Previously, Richard was the President of Sony/ATV Music Publishing, having worked for Sony Music/ CBS for over 26 years.
 Richard negotiated the acquisition of ATV Music Publishing that included the Beatles catalog.
 He was responsible for signing writers such as Bob Dylan, Neil Diamond, Stevie Nicks, Lauryn Hill, Sarah McLachlan, Fugees, Sade, Everything But The Girl, and Oasis.
-Richard is a UK qualified solicitor and is based in New York and London.
+Richard is a UK solicitor and is based in New York, London and Los Angeles.

 Jennifer Scher is the Chief Financial Officer of Round Hill Music.
 Previously, from 2008 to 2012, Ms. Scher was the Chief Financial Officer of Spirit Music Group.
 From 2004 to 2007, she was Senior Director of Corporate Finance at EMI Music Publishing, where she also served as Director of Finance for North America from 1997 to 2004.
 From 1996 to 1997, Ms. Scher worked at CBS in the Corporate Audit Department.
 From 1993 to 1996, she was a Senior Analyst in the Audit and Business Advisory Practice Department of Arthur Andersen.
 Ms. Scher graduated with a B.S. from Tufts University, earned an M.B.A. from the New York University Stern School of Business and is a Certified Public Accountant.